Zed-bard/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

         print("HOW DO YOU PEOPLE READ THIS SYNTAX EASILY")
 ```

-The script, authored by Zerihun, explores if/else statements, loops, and functions in Python.
+The script, authored by `ALX SE`, explores if/else statements, loops, and functions in Python.
 The comments within the code express humorous frustrations with Python syntax.

+### Here is the breakdown of the script messages
+The above code is a Python program to find all the brackets in a range.
+It works by iterating over the range from 1 to 10, and printing a different message depending on whether the current number is less than or equal to 5, between 6 and 8, or greater than 8.

+The first message, AAAAАННННН, is a string of Russian characters that translate to "AAAAH!!!!".
+The second message, WHERE ARE ALL THE BRACKETS???, is a question that is likely being asked by the programmer, who is frustrated by the lack of brackets in the code.
+The third message, HOW DO YOU PEOPLE READ THIS SYNTAX EASILY, is a question that is likely being asked to the reader of the code, who is hopefully able to understand the syntax even though it is difficult to read.

 ## Requirements